Our Story

 Founder & CEO

-Lauren Crafton is the Founder & CEO of ROTH ID TAG™, LLC and Child Passenger Safety Technician.
+Lauren Crafton is the Founder & CEO of ROTH ID TAG™, a Child Passenger Safety Technician.
 As the sister of Julie Roth, and a mother herself, Lauren is deeply passionate about keeping families connected in emergency situations.
+Lauren and ROTH ID TAG have been featured on many media outlets from local news papers, state-wide news spotlights, and nationwide podcasts.

-It was the loss of her sister Julie Roth that fueled the fire for Lauren and her family to come up with the ROTH ID TAG™ idea.
+It was the loss of her sister Julie Roth that fueled the fire for Lauren and her family to come up with the ROTH ID TAG, the first universally accepted emergency contact identification system for car seats and booster seats.
 In less than 12 months, they had come up with a concept, filed for a patent, and sourced a manufacturer for the unique tag.
 All the while guided by expertise from the very first responders that saved Julie’s children from the wrecked vehicle.
+Within the first 8 months of distributing ROTH ID TAGS, almost 200,000 car seats have been tagged!

 In addition to the invention of the ROTH ID TAG™, Lauren and her family also co-founded the Julie Roth Memorial Foundation, a 501(c)(3) tax deductible nonprofit foundation dedicated to Keeping Families Safe and Connected.
 Their first initiative will be to promote accessibility of emergency contacts and education about emergency contact identification for children and adults alike.

-Before founding these two businesses, Lauren gained over a decade of experience in graphic design, web development, and business management.
+Before founding these two businesses, Lauren gained almost 2 decades of experience in marketing, graphic design, web development, and business management.
 Founding her own web development agency, SharpFinn, in 2016 after years as a corporate designer, developer, and marketing expert.
+Since graduating from The Art Institute of Pittsburgh Lauren has worked in a variety of industries ranging from pyrotechnics, full-service truck stops, NASCAR racing, youth dance competitions, and many more.